iamjuandis/juandis.com/src/assets/content/README.md

 #### Conclusion

 Personally, it was a big journey where I had the opportunity to discover new knowledge, be curious, and show the value of design building an user-based product.
-Initially, I was intimidated by the complexity of the business and the whole market, I had no idea about real estate, but the curiosity and love to build, got me to understand from experts how the market works, and hwo important is to make it easy for the users.
+Initially, I was intimidated by the complexity of the business and the whole market, I had no idea about real estate, but the curiosity and love to build, got me to understand from experts how the market works, and how important is to make it easy for the users.

 ---